Table of Contents

 Frequently Asked Questions

 Some people have concerns about the impact of wind farms on house prices, health , and other issues.
 As a result, many studies have been done with regard to these issues and are available on Government and Industry association websites.
-Many more facts about Wind Energy can also be found on the CanWEA Wind Facts page (FAQ’s).

 Since wind turbines are large mechanical equipment, they can be expected to produce noise.
 However, as wind turbine technology has evolved, the sound emitted by wind turbines has decreased, In current designs the mechanical noise is almost obsolete, resulting in only the interaction of the air and the turbine parts producing noise.
 This noise decreases as the radial distance from the turbine increases.
 To relate this, the compressor of a refrigerator produces 40-45 dB of noise.
 According to the Government of New Scotia, a wind energy project would have a noise level of between 35-45 dB at 350 meters away (Check out the Energy Nova Scotia Wind Page for more information).
 Federal and provincial jurisdictions establish minimum distances from turbines to occupied dwellings to minimize this noise.